 Lawyer’s loans are available for any type of legal need.
 These are usually personal loans, which have no restrictions on the lawyer’s client regarding the use of the funds.
 An example where a loan for legal expenses may be helpful is in a divorce case.
 If the court imposes a freeze on assets because a dispute exists over their allocations, these loan funds can fill the gap.
 For anyone going through a divorce, this is good to know about.

 When a lawyer’s client cannot get access to their funds to pay legal and other case expenses, a loan for a legal case allows the case to proceed unimpeded.
-If you find yourself in this situation (hopefully you won’t but…) Loanry can help you find a credible lender quickly and get the loan you need.
-We partnered up with Fiona to make this possible, so check out our suggestions here:
+If you find yourself in this situation (hopefully you won’t but…), Loanry can help you find a credible lender quickly and get the loan you need.

 A lawyer working for a salary will max out at around $150,000 per year when working for a law firm unless he or she participates in a bonus pool.

 The Bureau of Labor and Statistics predicts that salaried jobs for lawyers will grow 6% per year until 2028.
 More people are graduating from law schools than there are jobs at law firms.
 A new lawyer may have to start on his or her own and be broke for quite a while after getting out of law school until a legal practice becomes viable.